Selective Memory

 Filter the memories

-It’s wise to can filter what we choose to recall.
+It’s wise to filter what we choose to recall.
 One of the reasons for selective memory is freedom from guilt.

 Take the apostle Paul, for instance.
 He had painful memories of moral failure.
 Saul had held the coats of those who stoned deacon Stephen, approving of his martyrdom (Acts 7:58).
-In his ignorant zeal, he had Christians arrested and tried, pressuring them to renounce their faith in Jesus (Acts 8:1-3).
-Paul’s pardon would always be a reminder of the miraculous grace of God in his life (1 Tim.
+In his ignorant zeal, Paul had Christians arrested and tried, pressuring them to renounce their faith in Jesus (Acts 8:1-3).
+Paul’s redemption would always be a reminder of the miraculous grace of God in his life (1 Tim.
 1:12-17).
 It would also keep him humble before his fellow believers.

-Remember how, in Pilgrim’s Progress, “Christian” found freedom from his guilt?
-“He ran until he came to a hill, and upon the hill stood a cross, and at the bottom was a sepulchre.
+Remember how, in Pilgrim’s Progress, Christian found freedom from his guilt?
+John Bunyan penned, “He ran until he came to a hill, and upon the hill stood a cross, and at the bottom was a sepulchre.
 So I saw in my dream that just as Christian came up to the cross, his burden was loosed from his shoulders and fell from his back and began to tumble, and continued to do so until it came to the mouth of the sepulchre, where it fell in, and I saw it no more.”
 [1]

 To free yourself of residual guilt feelings, take God at His word, make restitution where necessary and possible (Luke 19:8), and look unto Jesus (John 6:47; Heb 12:2).
 Our joyful gratitude for God’s grace is a key to letting go of guilt.

-As Paul resolved, “and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which id from God by faith; that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death,… Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.
+“and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which id from God by faith; that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death,… Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.
 Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal for the prize of the upward call of God in Christ Jesus” (Philippians 3:9,10,12-14).

 Accentuate the positive